 Fig. 2.
-A table of simulation results showing time average profit (in cents/slot) and queue backlog (in packets) for the SGP and Bang-Bang algorithms.
-V=50 for SGP, V=500 for BB. $R{max}=1, Q{max}=g(1+R{max})$ .
+A table of simulation results for the single commodity network of Fig. 1, showing time average profit (in cents/slot) and queue backlog (in packets) for the SGP and Bang-Bang algorithms.
+V=50 for SGP, V=500 for BB. $R{max}=1, Q{max}=g(1+R{max}), C_2=C_5=C_7=1.$ reception costs of all links are equal to 0.5 cent/packet.

-collectively as a single node.
-Assume traffic is in units of packets, and suppose each wireless node can transmit over at most one outgoing link per timeslot.
-The dashed links indicate time varying ON/OFF channels with i.i.d.
-ON probabilities of 1/2 (so that a single packet can be transmitted when ON, and zero when OFF).
-Transmission costs over these links are 1 cent/packet, and reception costs of all links are equal to 0.5 cent/packet.
 The solid links to the access points are always ON, and can transmit one packet per slot with transmission costs C2 = C5 = C7 = 1.
-Suppose utility functions for each of the four users are given by $g(r) = 10 \log(1+r)$ .
+Suppose utility functions for each of the four users are given by $g(r) = 10\log(1+r)$ .
 We simulate the SGP and Bang-Bang pricing algorithms over 10 million timeslots.
 We use $\Phi(x) = \Psi(x) = \log(1+x)$ for the Bang-Bang implementation.
 Profit results are presented in Fig. 2.
 Note that nodes 5, 6, and 7 make positive profits by acting as pure relays.
 This shows that nodes can benefit from participating in the free market even if they do not desire their own personal communication.

 Decreasing the V parameter in the Bang-Bang algorithm leads to less precisely balanced profits but also decreases congestion.
 Under SGP, nodes 6 and 7 support roughly 1/3 of the traffic from S4, but receive only 0.02 profit.
-If C5 is increased to 3, the profit of nodes 6 and 7 significantly increases under both SGP and BB, while the profit of node 5 decreases (results omitted for brevity).
+In Fig. 3 we illustrate results for the case when C2 and C5 are increased to 3.
+In this case, it is apparent that the sum profit decreases, and the individual profits of nodes 2 and 5 significantly decrease under both SGP and BB, while the profit of nodes 6 and 7 either stay the same or increase.